-Performance MS-ESS3-2 Expectation Analyze and interpret data on natural hazards to forecast future catastrophic events and inform the development of technologies to mitigate their effects.
-Dimensions Analyzing and ESS3.B: Natural Hazards Patterns Interpreting Data Mapping the history of natural hazards in a Graphs, charts, and Analyze and interpret region, combined with an understanding of images can be used to data to determine related geologic forces, can help forecast identify patterns in similarities and the locations and likelihoods of future data. differences in findings. events.
-Clarifications Clarification Statements and Content Emphasis is on how w some natural hazards, such as volcanic erupti ons and severe weather, Limits are preceded by p henomena that allow for reliable predictions, b ut others, such as earthquakes, occu r suddenly and with no notice, and thus are not t yet predictable.
-Examples of natur al hazards can be taken from interior processes (such as earthquakes and voicanic eruptions), surface processes (such as mass wasting and tsunamis), or severe weather events (si uch as nurricanes, tornadoes, and hoods).
-Examples of data of bazards can include the locations, magnitudes, and freq uencies of the natural IIdZdrus. alagias can ba glabal (such as catallita sustama to monitor hurrisonos or • Examples of technic forest fires) or loca ologies call be global (such as satellite systems regions or reservoirs to mitigate droughts) initigate aroughts, Content Limits Analysis may include recognizing patterns in data, identifying periodicity, straightforward mathematical comparisons (more, less, faster, slower), examining trends, looking for differences in tabu ilar data, qualitative spatial analysis (e.g., lookir ng at fault lines), recognizing trends and patterns.
-May include drawing lines of bes st fit and extrapolating from those lines.
-Analysis should no t include regression analysis or calculating corre elations.
-Science Air mass, air mass circulati on, altitude, atmospheric circulation, biosphere e, carbon dioxide, climatic Vocabulary pattern, condensation, cor nvection cycle, Coriolis effect, cyclical, density, o distribution, geography, Students are geological, gradual, intens ity, land distribution, latitude, longitude, ocean circulation, orbit, Expected to orientation, pressure, redistribute, salinity, store, tectonic, tectonic cycle, tilt, transfer, unequal Know heating of air, unequal heating of land masses, unequal heating of oceans, weather map, catastrophic, debris, frequ ency, geologic, interdependent, magnitude, ma iss wasting, natural process, reservoir, satellite Science Concentration, electromag gnetic radiation, radiation, sea level.
-Vocabulary Students are Not Expected LO KHOW Phonomona Context/ For this performance ever ctation the phenomena are sets of data.
-Those are the observed facts Phenomena that the kids will look at to discover natterns Below we enumerate some of the natterns that might ricionena comprise the data sets (nh enomena) to be analyzed or the patterns that hight chomenay to be unaryzed.
+Performance MS-ESS3-2 Expectation on natural hazards to forecast future catastrop gies to mitigate their effects. phic events and inform the Dimensions Analyzing and ESS3.B: Natural Hazards Patterns Interpreting Data Analyze and interpret data to determine similarities and differences in findings.
+Mapping the history of natural hazards in a region, combined with an understanding of related geologic forces, can help forecast the locations and likelihoods of future events.
+Graphs, charts, and images can be used to identify patterns in data.
+Clarifications and Content Limits Clarification Statements Emphasis is on how some natural hazards, such as volcanic eruptions and severe weather, are preceded by phenomena that allow for reliable predictions, but others, such as earthquakes, occur suddenly and with no notice, and thus are not yet predictable.
+Examples of natural hazards can be taken from interior processes (such as earthquakes and volcanic eruptions), surface processes (such as mass wasting and tsunamis), or severe weather events (such as hurricanes, tornadoes, and floods).
+Examples of data can include the locations, magnitudes, and frequencies of the natural hazards.
+Examples of technologies can be global (such as satellite systems to monitor hurricanes or forest fires) or local (such as building basements in tornado-prone regions or reservoirs to mitigate droughts).
+Content Limits Analysis may include recognizing patterns in data, identifying periodicity, straightforward mathematical comparisons (more, less, faster, slower), examining trends, looking for differences in tabular data, qualitative spatial analysis (e.g., looking at fault lines), recognizing trends and patterns.
+May include drawing lines of best fit and extrapolating ut others, such as eyet predictable. (such as earthquakes and tsunamis), or severe uencies of the natural to monitor hurricanes or e regions or reservoirs to odicity, straightforward trends, looking for a fault lines), t fit and extrapolating Science Air mass, air mass circulati on, altitude, atmospheric circulation, biosphere e, carbon dioxide, climatic Vocabulary Students are Expected to Know pattern, condensation, convection cycle, Coriolis effect, cyclical, density, distribution, geography, geological, gradual, intensity, land distribution, latitude, longitude, ocean circulation, orbit, orientation, pressure, redistribute, salinity, store, tectonic, tectonic cycle, tilt, transfer, unequal heating of air, unequal heating of land masses, unequal heating of oceans, weather map, catastrophic, debris, frequency, geologic, interdependent, magnitude, mass wasting, natural process, reservoir, satellite.
+Science Vocabulary Students are Not Expected to Know Concentration, electromag gnetic radiation, radiation, sea level.
+Phenomena Context/ Phenomena that the kids will look at to ctation, the phenomena are sets of data.
+Those of discover patterns.
+Below, we enumerate some tenomena) to be analyzed.
 Patterns that describe the data sets for MS-ESS3-2: